- Lumps on the two sides of a dog’s private area are normal occurrences during erection and should subside soon after.

 Dermatitis is generally a condition in a dog that can lead to bumps.
 This issue, which almost always includes skin inflammation, can occur if your dog has an allergic reaction to something in his or her environment and can be incredibly difficult to identify if you’re not paying attention.

 The best way to identify dermatitis is not by the bumps, but rather by your dog’s actions.
 If he or she is repeatedly licking near his or her genitals, it’s not a bad idea to start thinking about the possibility of this condition.
-If your dog keeps itching or scratching in that area, the problem can actually get worse.
+If your dog keeps itching or scratching in that area, or if there is foul odor, the problem can actually get worse.

 The bad news is that dermatitis can get worse over time.
 If your dog itches too much, he or she can open the skin which will then, in turn, lead to the possibility of an infection.
 The best thing you can do is to catch the problem early so that your vet can prescribe the right medication for your dog.

 Yes, warts happen to dogs too!
 If you have a young dog, you can generally feel pretty confident that a wart isn’t something about which you need to worry.
 With that said, warts can be a sign that something is more significant is going on.
-If you have an older dog who suddenly develops a wart near his or her genitals, it’s generally a good idea to go see your vet as soon as you can to figure out if it’s an issue about which you need to start worrying.
+If you have an older dog who suddenly develops a wart near his or her genitals, it’s generally a good idea to go see your vet as soon as you can to figure out if it’s there are health issues which you need to start worrying about.

 Some dogs will get a small bump near their genitals if they have a reaction to a vaccine.
 This is typically a very minor issue, though, as the bumps will fade away on their own and the dogs will generally stay in good health.
 Still, it’s always good to monitor your dog if he or she has any kind of adverse reaction to any sort of treatment.